cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 * 5 Ethernet Cables
 * Wifi Access
 * Monitor, Mouse, Keyboard (for desktop access on Pi)
-* 1 SD Card Burner(s) (we recommend one that supprts USB 3.0 speeds)
+* 1 SD Card Burner(s) (we recommend one that supports USB 3.0 speeds)

 For a list of possible part choices, please see:

 * [Parts Choices](/pi/docs/hardware/parts/)[^parts]

-## The Goal
+## 3. The Goal

 We will be creating the following setup using **5 Raspberry Pis** (you need a minimum of 2, but our method works also for larger numbers of PIs).
 Consequentially, you will also need 5 SD cards for each of the 5 Pis.
-You will also want a network switch (managed or unmanaged) with 5 ethernet cables (one fo reach Pi).
+You will also want a network switch (managed or unmanaged) with 5 ethernet cables (one for each Pi).

 Figure 1 shows our network configuration.
-From the five Raspberry Pi 4sc one is dedicated as a manager and four as workers.
+From the five Raspberry Pis, one is dedicated as a manager and four as workers.
 We use WiFi between the manager PI to allow for you to set it up anywhere in your house or dorm (other configurations are discussed in the [README](https://github.com/cloudmesh/cloudmesh-pi-burn/blob/main/README.md)).

-We use an unmanaged network switch, where the manager and workers can communicate locally with each other, and the the manager provide internet access to the workers via a bridge that we configure for you.
+We use an unmanaged network switch, where the manager and workers can communicate locally with each other, and the manager provides internet access to the workers via a bridge that we configure for you.

 ![](https://github.com/cloudmesh/cloudmesh-pi-burn/raw/main/images/network-bridge.png)

 Figure 1: Pi Cluster setup with bridge network

-## Steps
+## 4. Steps

 ### Step 1.
 Burning and Configuring the Manager

 Choose one SD card for the manager (yellow card in Figure 1).
 Using your laptop, download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) RaspberryOS desktop version.
-THis is the recommended version for PIs at this time.
+This is the recommended version for PIs at this time.
 We use Pi Imager to burn our
 manager.
 Note this is the only time we will need to use PI Imager.